Aktion T4: Invasion of Poland

 The idea of killing adult mental patients soon spread from occupied Poland to adjoining areas of Germany, probably because Nazi Party and SS officers in these areas were most familiar with what was happening in Poland.
-These were also the areas where Germans wounded from the Polish campaign were expected to be accommodated, which created a demand for hospital space.
+These were the areas where Germans wounded from the Polish campaign were expected to be accommodated, which created a demand for hospital space.
 The Gauleiter of Pomerania, Franz Schwede-Coburg, sent 1,400 patients from five Pomeranian hospitals to undisclosed locations in occupied Poland, where they were shot.
 The Gauleiter of East Prussia, Erich Koch, had 1,600 patients killed out of sight.
 More than 8,000 Germans were killed in this initial wave of killings carried out on the orders of local officials, although Himmler certainly knew and approved of them.

 The legal basis for the programme was a 1939 letter from Hitler, not a formal "Führer's decree" with the force of law.
 Hitler bypassed Conti, the Health Minister and his department, who might have raised questions about the legality of the programme and entrusted it to Bouhler and Brandt.

 The killings were administered by Viktor Brack and his staff from Tiergartenstraße 4, disguised as the "Charitable Foundation for Cure and Institutional Care" offices which served as the front and was supervised by Bouhler and Brandt.
 The officials in charge included Herbert Linden, who had been involved in the child killing programme; Ernst-Robert Grawitz, chief physician of the SS and August Becker, an SS chemist.
 The officials selected the doctors who were to carry out the operational part of the programme; based on political reliability as long-term Nazis, professional reputation and sympathy for radical eugenics.

 The list included physicians who had proved their worth in the child-killing programme, such as Unger, Heinze and Hermann Pfannmüller.
 The recruits were mostly psychiatrists, notably Professor Carl Schneider of Heidelberg, Professor Max de Crinis of Berlin and Professor Paul Nitsche from the Sonnenstein state institution.
 Heyde became the operational leader of the programme, succeeded later by Nitsche.